SantiPineda2000/API-Project-Template/README.md

    fastapi dev src/main.py
    ```

-9. Using Python's Built-in SMTP Server (for testing emails):
+9. Using MailHog SMTP Server (for testing emails):

    To run this service please make sure that the following environment variables are set: